-Guest Introduction: is Dr. Faith Harper a licensed professional counselor and board supervisor, certified sexologist, certified clinical hypnotherapist, and certified applied clinical nutritionist in private practice in San Antonio, TX.
-She is the author of several books, including and “This is Your Brain on Anxiety: What Happens and What Helps” “Unfuck Your Brain: Using Science to Get Over Anxiety, Depression, Anger, Freak-outs, and Triggers.”
-Interview Summary:
+Dr. Faith Harper is a licensed professional counselor and board supervisor, certified sexologist, certified clinical hypnotherapist, and certified applied clinical nutritionist in private practice in San Antonio, TX.
+She is the author of several books, including “This is Your Brain on Anxiety: What Happens and What Helps” and “Unfuck Your Brain: Using Science to Get Over Anxiety, Depression, Anger, Freak-outs, and Triggers.”

 In this interview, Faith begins by talking about anxiety, where it originates from, and why we experience it.
 She goes into detail on four main strategies for dealing with anxiety: behavioral activation, grounding, stress management response, and hypnotherapy.
 Faith also discusses how to approach emotions with neutrality and curiosity.
 She explains how labeling, fighting, or holding onto emotions intensifies and prolongs them.

 Chris then talks about expressing and repressing emotions, and Faith expands on the differences in emotional vulnerability between men and women.
 We ask her how a man can evolve from unawareness to a point where he’s aligned with his own values and sense of integrity.
 Faith explains how to approach ourselves with self-compassion.
 She also talks about taking responsibility for our reactions and responses to others.
 She gives some examples of how to express emotions in different situations.